jbarroso/clean-code/README.md

 You will finally get things like: @param author The author
 ### Journal Comments
-We have scm's => they should be completly removed.
+We have scm's => they should be completely removed.
 ### Noise Comments
 Auto generated or very obvious comments that are nothing but noise.
 ### Scary Noise